Munees-2811/Feature-Desk-AI/README.md

 ## License

-Copyright © 2026 [Your Name].
-All rights reserved.
+Copyright © 2026 SAMIULLA S. All rights reserved.

 This project and its code are proprietary.
 Unauthorized copying, modification, or distribution of this file via any medium is strictly prohibited.